Il-Nulla-Cosmico/Preliminary_Data_evaluation_2026/README.md

 ### 📊 Comprehensive Descriptive Statistics & Visualizations for Biological and Agronomic Data

 ## Overview
 This repository contains an R script designed to automate the process of **Exploratory Data Analysis (EDA)**.
-It is specifically tailored to handle multi-variable datasets common in agronomy, entomology (e.g., *Spodoptera littoralis* leaf damage studies), and biological research.
+It is specifically tailored to handle multi-variable datasets common in agronomy, entomology, and biological research.

 The script iterates through a dataset, automatically identifying numerical variables, calculating key descriptive statistics, classifying data quality based on variability, and generating essential visualizations.

-### 👥 Collaboration and Origin
-This tool was developed as a specialized support component in collaboration with research partners for the computerization and standardization of bio-agronomic surveys.

 ---